arussellk/cs3505-spreadsheet-protocol/README.md

 * [Protocol Quick Reference](#pqr)

 # <a name="po"></a> Protocol Overview

+STTP follows the philosophy that "the server is the man".
-The server is in charge of holding the state of the spreadsheet.
+That is, the server holds the state of the spreadsheet and clients can only request to make changes.
+Clients are passive and only display what the server instructs.

 Client requests are sent to the server.
-The server validates the requests in the order that they are recieved.
+The server validates the requests in the order that they are received.
 Once the changes are applied to the server's spreadsheet, they are sent to all of the clients.
-Clients do not perform any validation.
+Clients do NOT perform any validation.
-___
+Communication between the server and client is summarized below:

+____

+This diagram illustrates the initial connection between the server and client.
+During the last stage of the connection (Display/Deliver Spreadsheet), the server temporarily stops evaluating requests from other clients to ensure that the incoming client recieves the complete state of the spreadsheet.
+Once the connection is complete, the server continues evaluating the incoming requests.

 <p align="center">
       <img src="./ClientServerConn.png" width=500 height=500>
 </p>

 ___

+This diagram summarizes the server's process of receiving and evaluating incoming requests from the client.
+All requests are processed in the order that they are received.

 <p align="center">
       <img src="./ServerActivity.png">